Societe Generale slashes price target on Unilever PLC [UL] – find out why.

-Unilever PLC [NYSE: UL] price plunged by -1.88 percent to reach at -$0.84.
+Unilever PLC [NYSE: UL] price surged by 9.89 percent to reach at $4.35.
 The company report on May 18, 2022 that United We Stand: Unilever Supports Systemic Change for LGBTQI+ Communities.

 Sponsored